schollz/_core/docs/content/combos/jump.md

 icon = 'frog'
 +++

-In `jump` mode pressing any of the 16 keys will "jump" the sample between slices.
-The slice position depends on what is set from the [zeptocore tool](https://tool.zeptocore.com).
-The zeptocore will instantly crossfade from the current position to the beginning of the slice that is jumped to.
+In `jump` mode, pressing any of the 16 keys will "jump" the sample between slices.
+The slice position depends on what is set in the [Zeptocore tool](https://tool.zeptocore.com).
+The Zeptocore will instantly crossfade from the current position to the beginning of the slice that is jumped to.